 How Do Snowflakes Form?
 Hands-on Activity for Kids

 Snowflakes start out as round or spherical, water droplets in the clouds.
 When the temperature is cold enough, the water droplets freeze, they now take a hexagonal shape.
-Start by cutting out a few hexagons from the white paper.
-In geometry, we know that a hexagon is a simple 6 sided shape – like a stop sign.
-The hexagons are our starting point for making snowflakes our snowflakes.
+Start by printing our How Do Snowflakes Form printable and cutting out the hexagons.

 As the crystallized water droplet falls through the freezing cold air, it attracts water vapour.
 The vapour attaches to each of the 6 sides of the hexagon…creating the branches or little arms, we see on snowflakes.
-Now, cut a piece of white paper into a pile of 1″ x 1/4″ pieces of paper.
+Now, cut all of the small rectangular pieces from the printable.
+Depending on the size of your snowflakes, you may need to cut out more rectangles.
 These will be the water droplets that attach themselves to the hexagon.

 As the snowflake falls to the ground and picks up more water vapour, it grows.
-Creating a snowflake is as simple as adding on more and more water vapour to create a symmetrical pattern.
+Creating a snowflake is as simple as adding more and more water vapour to create a symmetrical pattern.
 My daughter cut pieces of paper even smaller so that she could vary the shape of the snowflake.
-The reason no two snowflakes are ever alike is that each snowflake takes a different path through the air, spinning and bumping into different numbers of the water vapour branches…pretty cool, right?
+The reason no two snowflakes are ever alike is that each snowflake takes a different path through the air, spinning and bumping into different numbers of water vapour branches…pretty cool, right?

 Once you have created the snowflakes they can be glued in place on the foam sheet.
 We chose not to glue ours.
 That way my daughter could make more snowflakes.
 After all, a real snowflake doesn’t last forever…it melts and starts the water cycle all over again.

 But, why are snowflakes symmetrical?